 In the past, people used to live in the same house for many generations.
 Therefore they made efforts to buy real estate or lands to build on.
 Nowadays, things have changed, and the young generation prefers to rent their homes as this offers them more flexibility.
-For example, if you get a great job opportunity in another city, you won’t hesitate to take it because you are still paying the mortgage on your new house and can’t afford to pay rent elsewhere.
+For example, if you get a great job opportunity in another city, you won’t hesitate to take it.
 However, when you rent a place, you sign a contract and pay a deposit, so when you decide to move out, it’s essential to carefully reread those terms and conditions to get your money back.
 Generally speaking, if you have no outstanding debts on the utility bills and you clean up the place properly, the landlord will have no complaints.
-So, here are the six cleaning mistakes that you might be making during the moving process, all of which are avoidable.
+So, here are the six cleaning mistakes that you might be making during the moving process.

 No. 1 Not being well-organized

 Don’t schedule it for the day of the move.
 Moving day is stressful enough, so don’t pile on.
-Schedule everything in advance and leave only small tasks for that day, especially since you will also have a lot to do in your new home.
+Schedule everything in advance and leave only small tasks for moving day.

 Remove everything you can before beginning the cleaning process.
 If the place is full of moving boxes, bags, and furniture, cleaning it will be impossible.
 Therefore, it’s essential to clear it up as much as possible before you start, and experts can give a hand with that.
 So just look for a company that provides moving services and, ideally, storage services, since you should keep in mind the fact that you also have to clean your new home before filling it up with all your belongings.